Do you believe your rights have been violated?

 The goal of the Wallowa County DA Victims Advocate Program (DAVAP) is to assure that all victims of crime receive accurate and timely information regarding their rights pursuant to the Oregon Constitution and Chapter 147 of the Oregon Revised Statutes.

-Step 1.
-A VICTIM shall take up the grievance or dispute in writing directed to the District Attorney within ten (10) working days of the occurrence or when he/she reasonably should have known of its occurrence.
-The District Attorney shall review the grievance and respond in writing within five (5) working days.

 Step 2.
+If the grievance has not been settled at Step 1 it may be presented in writing to the District Attorney within ten (10) working days after the response of the Director of Victim’s services is due.
+The District Attorney shall review the grievance and respond in writing within ten (10) working days.

-If the VICTIM still believes his/her complaint has not been addressed after Step 1, the VICTIM may request a meeting with the District Attorney to further discuss the grievance.
-Said meeting shall be set as soon as possible.
-The District Attorney, after his or her meeting with the VICTIM, shall (within 5 days of the meeting) provide a written response explaining his or her decision.
+Step 3.
+If the grievance still remains unadjusted after Step 2 the VICTIM may request a meeting with the District Attorney to further discuss the grievance.
+The District Attorney, after his or her meeting with the VICTIM, shall provide a written response explaining his or her decision.

 Crime Victims’ Services Division